Healthedata1/MyNotebooks/Summary-maker/us-core-medicationstatement-summary.md

 ### Summary of the Must Support Requirements
 1. A  dateTime  in `MedicationStatement.effective[x]`
-1. One or more DerivedfromReferences  in `MedicationStatement.derivedFrom`
+1. One or more Derivedfrom References  in `MedicationStatement.derivedFrom`